If you have Down’s syndrome and want to find work opportunities, register on to the WorkFit programme below.

 Please contact DWP first to make sure the work can be classed as supported/permitted work.

-This is intended as a brief guide for those receiving
+This is intended as a brief guide for those currently in receipt of;

 - Employment and Support Allowance (ESA)